 For details on formatting messages in JSON format, see Section format-json (p.
-331).
+387).

 Description: Sets the maximum number of messages sent to the destination per second.
-Use this output-rate-limiting functionality only when using large enough buffers as well to avoid the risk of losing messages.
+Use this output-rate-limiting functionality only when using disk-buffer as well to avoid the risk of losing messages.
 Specifying 0 or a lower value sets the output limit to unlimited.